inspec/inspec/docs-chef-io/content/inspec/config.md

   Credential sets are intended to work hand-in-hand with the underlying credentials storage facility of the transport.
 For example, if you have a `~/.ssh/config` file specifying that the sally-key.pem file should be used with the host `example.com`, and you have a credential set that specifies that host, then when Train tries to connect to that host, the SSH library will automatically use the SSH config file to use the indicated key.

 `reporter`
 : Formats and delivers the results of a Chef InSpec audit run.
+For information on configuring reporters, see the [InSpec reporters documentation](/inspec/reporters/).

 `plugins`